Prescription Medications to Treat Restless Legs Syndrome

 Iron supplements for restless legs syndrome

-Rarely, people with severe RLS and anemia may need intravenous (IV) iron.
+Some people with severe RLS may need intravenous (IV) iron.
 This is given over several weeks, and it often takes weeks to relieve RLS symptoms.3

 Other treatments for restless legs syndrome

 Home remedies are popular and often provide at least some relief from RLS sensations.
 Diet and lifestyle changes also help many people with RLS.
-This includes getting regular exercise or reducing caffeine and alcohol.1-3
+This includes getting regular exercise and reducing both caffeine and alcohol.1-3

 Treating secondary restless legs syndrome